amundsen-io/amundsengremlin/docs/neptune_for_amundsen.md

 The terraform example configures a Neptune Subnet Group, a Neptune Cluster, and 2 Neptune Instances.

-### Create user(s) and give it(them) access to Neptune and S3
+### Create user(s) and give them access to Neptune and S3

 The metadata and dataloader processes require access to Neptune and S3.
 In the most direct setup, each would use a distinct IAM user and receive just those permissions required to access Neptune and S3.
-An another, you might run the metadata service and dataloader processes in EC2 and you would grant whatever Role they assume the required permissions for Neptune and S3.
+In another, you might run the metadata service and dataloader processes in EC2 and you would grant whatever Role they assume the required permissions for Neptune and S3.

-The terraform example creates a Policy which gives the metadata and dataloader services sufficient access, and creates 2 Users and gives attaches the Policy.
+The terraform example creates a Policy which gives the metadata and dataloader services sufficient access, and creates 2 Users and attaches the Policy.

 ### Create public endpoint for Neptune